 What does the $10k TSS program cover?

 The TSS program allots $10k to cover the cost of tuition and fees (housing / meal plans not included) for the 120 SCH required for a student to earn a BS degree in one of the five identified STEM majors.
 Texas Science Scholars need to make progress toward graduation in four years, less for transfer students.
 To maintain their TSS tuition and fee award, students need to complete 30 SCH in the first year that meet the degree plan requirements, 60 SCH by the end of the second, and 90 SCH by the end of the third.
 The $10K-TSS tuition and fee award is granted in $2500 per year increments.
 It is intended to cover the cost of tuition and fees in order to remain in good standing within the TSS program.
-The $2500 may be used for up to 36 SCH in the academic year (fall, spring, and summer), all of which must meet degree requirements.
+The $2500 may be used for up to 30 SCH in the academic year (fall, spring, and summer), all of which must meet degree requirements.
 Students who exceed 120 SCH in order to earn the degree are required to pay for the excess SCH at the regular tuition and fee rates.

 Do I have to major in one of the five designated academic programs?

 The short answer is “Yes”.
 You must declare one of the five majors (or one of the degree tracks within the major) to be eligible for the TSS program.
 You may change your major at any time within the TSS program and still maintain your TSS eligibility.
 For instance, you could initially declare your major as Mathematics and then change it to Geology.
-Obviously, if you change your major to a program outside of the TSS you would no longer to receive the benefits of the TSS program.
+Obviously, if you change your major to another discipline other than chemistry, computer science, geology, information systems, or mathematics, you will no longer be eligible to receive the benefits of the TSS program.

-- Can I change my major after being admitted into the TSS program?
+Can I change my major after being admitted into the TSS program?

-- What happens to the financial support if I change to a major not included in the TSS program?
+What happens to the financial support if I change to a major not included in the TSS program?

-Obviously you would no longer be afforded the $2500/year for tuition and fees that is the basis of the TSS program.
-However, in the majority of cases if you have received financial support from the TSS program, then you would have also been eligible to receive financial assistance from UTPB via other avenues (the Freshman Merit or the Freshman Grant, as examples).
-If you have maintained a good academic standing (GPA ≥ 3.00) while in the TSS program, then you would be eligible to pick up financial assistance from another UTPB source after changing majors.
+You would no longer be afforded the $2500/year for tuition and fees which is the basis of the TSS program.
+However, if you have received financial support from the TSS program, then you would be eligible to receive financial assistance from other scholarships such as the Freshman Merit or the Freshman Grant.
+If you have maintained a good academic standing (GPA ≥ 3.00) while in the TSS program, then you would be eligible to apply for financial assistance after changing majors.